alanvoss/connect_four/README.md

 * try it out (might improve interface at some point)
   * you must run this in bash shell within no muxer for the colors to work properly

-`> mix run -e 'ConnectFour.Controller.start_game(ConnectFour.Contenders.PureRandomness, ConnectFour.Contenders.PureRandomness)`
+`> mix run -e 'ConnectFour.Controller.start_game(ConnectFour.Contenders.PureRandomness, ConnectFour.Contenders.PureRandomness)'`

 * create a contender (`<project_root>/lib/connect_four/contenders`)
   * take a look at `PureRandomness` for some ideas